Seemavij/shanaya/README.md

 .
 Navigation Menu
 ------------------
-from the main top navigation bar, the user can log in or sign in.
+.
+From the main top navigation bar, the user can log in or sign in.
 Once logged in they can access their profile page.

 .
 They can browse all the site products and check their shopping bag.
 They can also search the site using the search bar.

 * Home Page
 ------------
 .
-User Story - As a user I want the front page to be clear and self-explanatory so I know I am in the right place .
+User Story - As a user I want the front page to be clear and self-explanatory so I know I am in the right place.

+.
 The front page contains an image of a website.
 This gives the initial impression of stuff.

 .
 The front page also contains a tagline advising the user they can shop with a button to take them to either place on the website.
 This gives an immediate idea of what the website is for.